xiangivyli/data-science-portfolio/part_a_job_posting_linkedin_pipeline/README.md

 Considering the dataset mainly covered the US job market, it is meaningful to find some trends.

 The data visualisation can answer my questions well:
-1. IT is still popular
+1. Healthcare and IT are still popular
 2. Around 200K dollars
 3. New York is attractive